Hardin-Simmons University offers teacher preparation for the following four certification levels:

 Grades 4 - 8 certification level includes areas of certification in English Language Arts and Reading, English Language Arts and Reading/Social Studies, Mathematics, and General Science.
 Students pursuing the Grades 4-8 program complete hours in general education curriculum, the major, and the minor.
 Total program hours vary depending on the major.

-Hardin-Simmons University offers teacher preparation programs for Grades 8-12 secondary certification level in Business Education grades 6 - 12, Computer Science, English Language Arts Reading, History, Life Sciences*, Mathematics, Physical Sciences*, Science*, Social Studies*, Spanish, and Speech.
-Students pursuing teacher certification at the Grades 8-12 level must complete a general education curriculum and at least one teaching field (major) from the list of secondary areas of certification along with a University approved minor, and professional development courses OR general education curriculum, two teaching fields from the list of secondary areas of certification, and professional development courses OR general education curriculum, one composite teaching field (major) from the list of secondary areas of certification designated with an asterisk, general education curriculum, and professional development courses.
+Hardin-Simmons University offers teacher preparation programs for Grades 7-12 secondary certification level in Business Education grades 6 - 12, English Language Arts Reading, History, Life Sciences*, Mathematics, Physical Sciences*, Science*, Social Studies*, Spanish, and Speech.
+Students pursuing teacher certification at the Grades 7-12 level must complete a general education curriculum and at least one teaching field (major) from the list of secondary areas of certification along with a University approved minor, and professional development courses OR general education curriculum, one composite teaching field (major) from the list of secondary areas of certification designated with an asterisk, general education curriculum, and professional development courses.
 A minimum of 124 semester hours is required for graduation from Hardin-Simmons University.

 Hardin-Simmons offers teacher preparation programs for Early Childhood - Grade 12 (all-level) certification in Art, Music, Physical Education, Spanish, and Theater.
 Students must complete general education curriculum, courses in the EC-12 major, and professional development courses.